Dr. Robert Goodman

 Dr. Stephanie Menefee

 Dr. Menefee was born and raised in Severna Park, Maryland.
 She graduated from University of Maryland, College Park with a Bachelor of Science in Biology and Animal Sciences in 2011.
 Before starting vet school, she worked as a technician for one year here at Everhart.
 She then attended Ross University on the island of St. Kitts, where she obtained her DVM in 2016.
 She returned to Maryland the winter after graduation, and accepted a position bringing her back to Everhart in March 2016.
-She is currently completing coursework to become a Certified Canine Rehabilitation Practitioner.
+She is also a Certified Canine Rehabilitation Practitioner.

 Dr. Menefee lives in Baltimore with her 2 dogs, Caribelle (an island native) and Tink (a pit bull rescue).
 In her spare time, she enjoys hiking, running half marathons, and traveling.